Red Russian Kale: Origin, Identifying Characteristics & Cultivation

 Botanical Classification

 Red Russian kale, scientifically classified as Brassica napus var. pabularia, belongs to the Brassicaceae family, which includes cruciferous vegetables like cabbage, broccoli, and mustard greens.
-Unlike other kale varieties classified under Brassica oleracea (e.g., curly or Lacinato kale), Red Russian kale is derived from the Brassica napus species, related to rutabaga and rapeseed.
+Unlike many kale varieties under Brassica oleracea (e.g., curly or Lacinato kale), Red Russian kale derives from the Brassica napus species, related to rutabaga and rapeseed.

 The pabularia variety indicates its use as a leafy green, grown for its tender, non-heading foliage.
-Its botanical lineage ties it to wild brassicas native to Europe and Asia, bred for their edible leaves.
+Its botanical lineage connects it to wild brassicas native to Europe and Asia, selected for their edible leaves and cold tolerance.

 Origin and History

-Red Russian kale likely originated in Siberia or Eastern Europe, with its name reflecting its historical cultivation in Russia before it spread westward.
-Introduced to North America by Russian traders in the 19th century, it gained popularity in Canada and the U.S. for its cold hardiness and tender leaves.
-Known as “Ragged Jack” in early records, it was a staple in cold-climate gardens.
+Red Russian kale likely originated in Siberia or Eastern Europe, with its name reflecting its historical cultivation in Russia before spreading to Western Europe.
+By the 19th century, Russian traders introduced it to North America, particularly Canada and the northern U.S., where its cold hardiness made it a valuable crop.
+Known as “Ragged Jack” in early records, it became a staple in cold-climate gardens.

 Identifying Characteristics